-The trimmed / sheared azalea in 2004, filling out nicely.
+The trimmed / sheared azalea, filling out nicely.

-The trimmed / sheared azalea in 2005 in full bloom.
+The trimmed / sheared azalea in full bloom.
 This is when the shearing becomes really worthwhile!

 The trimmed / sheared azalea in 2006.
 I guess I will try and keep the bush at this size in coming years.

 Here is one of the sheared azaleas as seen in the winter of 2006.